realA10001986/Time-Circuits-Display/README.md

 #### Remote controlling the TCD's keypad

 The TCD's keypad can be remote controlled through either [Flux Capacitor](https://circuitsetup.us/product/flux-capacitor-light-sound-kit/) or [SID](https://circuitsetup.us/product/delorean-time-machine-status-indicator-display-sid/), using their respective IR remote control.
-In order to permit keypad remote controlling, enter keypad command 995.
-To prohibit remote controlling, enter keypad command 994.
+In order to permit keypad remote controlling, enter keypad command ```995```.
+To prohibit remote controlling, enter keypad command ```994```.
 No further configuration is required on the TCD's side.
 Please see the [Flux Capacitor](https://fc.out-a-ti.me) and/or [SID](https://sid.out-a-ti.me) documentation for details.

 ## Time travel

 To travel through time, hold "0" for 2 seconds (or use an [external trigger](#external-time-travel-trigger)).
 The *destination time*, as shown in the red display, will be your new *present time*, the old *present time* will be the *last time departed*.
 The new *present time* will continue to run like a normal clock.

-Before triggering the time travel, you can also first quickly set a new destination time by entering a date on the keypad: mmddyyyy, mmddyyyyhhMM or hhMM, then press ENTER.
+Before triggering the time travel, you can also first quickly set a new destination time by entering a date on the keypad: ```mmddyyyy```, ```mmddyyyyhhMM``` or ```hhMM```, then press ENTER.
 While typing, there is no visual feedback, but the date is then shown on the *destination time* display after pressing ENTER.

 To travel back to actual present time, hold "9" for 2 seconds.